 The structure of every Flutter project looks more or less like this:

-• The android directory – here we will find the classic Android project.
-In the app module we can find the actual Android app that already contains a few generated files.
+module we can find the actual Android app that already contains a few generated files.
 These are for connecting the Flutter app to the classic Android app.
-All Android specific configurations, the applicationId definition for example, supported SDKs, or signing certificates will be modified here.
+All Android specific configurations, the applicationId definition for example, supported SDKs, or signing certificates will be modified here. - The

-• The ios directory – here we will find the typical iOS project.
+directory – here we will find the typical iOS project.
 It already contains a few generated files used for connecting the Flutter app to the classic iOS app.
-All iOS specific configuration is to be done in this directory
+All iOS specific configuration is to be done in this directory - The

 Flutter application